 Chapter 7 is a way to legally discharge or cancel your indebtedness.
 Chapter 7 gives you a fresh start on your economic life within certain limitations (see below).
 A person cannot file a Chapter 7 more than once every 8 years and certain types of debts are not dischargeable (also see below).
 Chapter 7 is not for everyone.
 For example, it is not for people who run up their credit cards with the intent of shortly thereafter going into bankruptcy.
 Likewise, it is not for people who charge much more than they could ever pay just to discharge those debts.
 It is likewise not for anyone who basically acts in a dishonest or fraudulent manner.
 It is for the honest debtors, who, for circumstances they cannot control, find themselves overwhelmed in debt.
 It is not required that the debtor prove that he did not make errors in judgment.
 However, it is possible that the debtor, if challenged (which is rare), show that errors were not fraudulent.
 Chapter 7 is also not for someone trying to save his house from a mortgage foreclosure.
 Generally, if you are about to lose your home for any reason, a Chapter 13 should be filed.
 Further, Chapter 7 is not for someone with the ability to make some reasonable payment on a month basis to unsecured creditors.
 For instance, if your budget would allow you to pay ten cents on a dollar to creditors, you should generally file a Chapter 13 instead.

 No one.
 Everyone.
 Confused?
 Look at it this way.
 When someone files a chapter 7, the creditors suffer a loss.
 This is a hard and cold fact of life for companies and individuals in business.
 There are almost no companies or persons in business that can claim a 0% loss rate.
 And yet, there are no shortage of businesses.
 That is because these losses are a part of doing business that is included in the price you and everyone pays.
 Similarly, the losses insurance companies pay out are included in everyone's premiums.
 The risks are spread out and become sustainable.
+In summary, losses are part of doing business - there are and forever will be people who cannot and do not pay.
+It is predictable, expected, and anticpated.

 What is the "automatic stay" and why should I be concerned about it?
 Can I recover money for its violation?